 Closer inspection of a General Electric GEnx-2B engine that failed last month on a Boeing 747-8F indicates that a miss-assembled turbine part was the likely culprit, rather than the contamination suspected as the cause of a very similar GEnx-1B problem on a 787-8 in July.
 The -2B failed as an Air Bridge Cargo-operated Boeing 747-8F was making its takeoff run in Shanghai, China, on Sept.
 11. A visual inspection revealed damage to the low-pressure turbine (LPT), which at first appeared ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Wrongly Assembled Part Suspected In Second GEnx Failure".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Wrongly Assembled Part Suspected In Second GEnx Failure".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.